“Faith, hope and joy to you.” These are the words I write on the dedication page of each copy of the book Ornament.

 HOPE IN THE FACE OF DEATH

-I began to read from 1 Corinthians, chapter 15.
+I read from 1 Corinthians, chapter 15.
 The chapter concludes with hope in the face of death.

 As I read aloud, I watched the 3rd balloon out of the corner of my eye.
 I came to the phrase, “Where, O death, is your victory?”